 Texas State University-San Marcos established The Meadows Center for Water and the Environment, formerly the River Systems Institute, as a leadership initiative to coordinate and further university-wide efforts in the field of aquatic resource management.
 The Meadows Center started out as International Institute for Sustainable Water Resources in January 2002, and was renamed the River Systems Institute in 2005.
-Following a large gift of $1 Million from the Meadows Foundation in August, 2012, The Meadows Center will continue the mission to develop and promote programs and techniques for ensuring sustainable water resources for human needs, ecosystem health and economic development.
+Following a large gift from the Meadows Foundation in August, 2012, The Meadows Center will continue the mission to develop and promote programs and techniques for ensuring sustainable water resources for human needs, ecosystem health and economic development.
 The Meadows Center aims to promote a holistic approach to the management of natural systems where key principles of sustainability and equitable use guide sound water policy.

 How can The Meadows Center improve visitor's experience?
 We want your input for a new feasibility study that focuses on visitor experience improvements.
 Check out meadowscenterplanning.org for more information on the project, and fill out a survey to let us know what you think.
 Anyone who completes a survey will be entered in a drawing for 4 free passes to a Glass-bottom Boat ride.
 (No personal information will be required in the drawing.)

 Come learn and experience Spring Lake through a Glass-bottom Boat tour.
 Tours are held from 9:30 a.m. to 5:00 p.m. daily.
 For more information call 512-245-9200 or click the link below.
 Learn more